-Rule 7(B) [State 7]

-Narcotics, Drugs and Controlled Substances
+Rule 7(B) [State 7] Narcotics, Drugs and Controlled Substances

-The illegal or improper use of drugs and controlled substances is prohibited and harmful.
-A student shall not possess, sell or attempt to sell, use, transmit or be under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, or intoxicant of any kind.
+(1) Use, Possession, Sale and Transmission: The illegal or improper use of drugs and controlled substances is prohibited and harmful.
+A student shall not possess, sell or attempt to sell, use, transmit any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, or intoxicant of any kind.
 A student shall not possess, sell or transmit any substance under the pretenses that it is, in fact, a prohibited substance as described in this Rule.